brthor/cli-centos-dev/README.md

-# Easy centos dotnet CLI dev environment
+# Quick & Easy Centos dotnet CLI dev environment
 A quick an easy dev environment for https://github.com/dotnet/cli on centos.

 To get started: